ValentinaDej/serverless-academy/README.md

 # Serverless ShortLinker
-Serverless ShortLinker is a cloud-based link shortening tool on AWS.
+This is a cloud-based link shortening tool on AWS.
 It offers link creation and management, along with analytics and link expiration settings.

 <br>